 A common misconception in Ireland is that Thanksgiving is a bigger holiday than Christmas & that I wouldn’t have a big dinner for Christmas too.
 Thanksgiving is a big holiday because it’s non-religious.
 The whole country celebrates & gives thanks.
 Schools & a lot of jobs are off work Wednesday – Friday in celebration.
 But, if you are a Christian then Christmas is a much bigger holiday than Thanksgiving.
 We have a big meal for both holidays!

 I love continuing the tradition of Thanksgiving with my kids.
 If I skipped a year or changed the day to the weekend, I think it wouldn’t be the same.
-And that it would eventually fizzle out, which I’d hate to have happen.
+And that it would eventually fizzle out, which I’d hate to have happened.
 So we continue to celebrate on Thanksgiving day.

-Thanksgiving is about being Thankful for what you have.
-I think that’s a really great thing for kids to think about in the build up to Christmas.
+Thanksgiving is about being thankful for what you have.
+I think that’s a really great thing for kids to think about in the build-up to Christmas.
 A lot of kids don’t realize how good they really have it.
 How fortunate they are to have all the things they have.
 Especially the basics like food, clothing, a warm house & a family who loves them.

 Even if you don’t celebrate Thanksgiving, I think it’s nice to take a day & be thankful for everything you have.
 And to talk to your kids about that.
 I have some lovely thankful quotes in last week’s thankful on Thanksgiving post.

 Stuffing – recipe coming soon!

 Cranberry Sauce – my one cheat, it’s from a jar!